microsoft/griffel/packages/react/README.md

 </html>
 ```

-For mobile-first methodology, you can consider to use [`sort-css-media-queries`](https://github.com/dutchenkoOleg/sort-css-media-queries):
+For mobile-first methodology, you can consider using [`sort-css-media-queries`](https://github.com/dutchenkoOleg/sort-css-media-queries):

 ```js
 import { createDOMRenderer } from '@griffel/react';